Blood cancer prognosis

 Any information you find out about the prognosis for a particular disease will be based on what happened to a large group of people over a particular period of time, so it can only give you a general picture.
 Even if two people have the same condition, their prognosis may be different.

-Even taking these things into account, the information your healthcare team gives you will be quite general.
-It will be based on what’s happened to people similar to you, but people can still have quite different experiences.
+Even taking these things into account, the information your healthcare team gives you will be quite broad.
+It will be based on what has happened to people who have the same condition as you, but it’s important to remember that you may have a different experience.

-Remember, your prognosis might change over time too, if you have a good response to your treatment for example.
+Your prognosis might change over time too, for example if you have a good response to your treatment, or a new treatment is developed.
 If your condition changes, or if you’ve finished part of your treatment, you might want to ask your healthcare team if this has affected your prognosis.

 Survival rates